Risks and considerations of doing business in Japan

 The frequency of cyberthreats, ransomware and spear-phishing attacks have all increased, according to the National Policy Agency.

 There is also a growing need for qualified professionals in the cybersecurity industry to meet service demands in mitigating this threat.

 Japan is located in a major earthquake zone, and natural disasters can create serious disruptions to business.
 The 2011 earthquake registered 9.1 in magnitude and triggered a major tsunami.
 Disruptions in the supply chain halted automobile production.
 The disaster even impacted production in the U.S. because Japan was not able to send the necessary auto parts.

 Businesses looking to expand in the region should be aware of the potential impact of a natural disaster and have contingency plans to deal with such an event.

 Acquiring enough local knowledge to operate successfully in a new country without difficulty can take many years.
-That’s why, when you’re ready to expand your business to Japan, it’s essential to work with an experienced partner with a global footprint.
+That’s why, when you’re ready to expand your business to Japan, it’s essential to work with an experienced partner.

 With our experience and global footprint, CT Corporation delivers the products and services you need to keep you compliant as you do business in Japan.